ai-republic/bms-to-inverter/README.md

 3. Then rebuild it with `maven clean package` to produce the fat jar.
 4. Start the jar with `java -jar <jar-file>`.

+I will be doing a lot of updates to the documentation and current code and structure but if you have questions or need support feel free to contact me or raise an issue.

 *I do not take any responsiblity for any damages that might occur by using this software!*